 Trump's Alleged Stormy Affair

-Donald Trump is, as you may have heard by now, alleged to have had an affair with an adult film star known as Stormy Daniels.
+Donald Trump is, as you may have heard, alleged to have had an affair with an adult film star known as Stormy Daniels.

-Donald Trump is, as you may have heard by now, alleged to have had an affair with an adult film star known as Stormy Daniels.
+Donald Trump is, as you may have heard, alleged to have had an affair with an adult film star known as Stormy Daniels.
 It is alleged to have occurred in 2006, when he was married to his third wife, Melania.
 Both Trump (through his lawyers) and Daniels deny the affair, but the Demo/MSM outlets are having a field day with the latest allegations.

 The president declared: “I want to say one thing to the American people.
 I want you to listen to me, I’m gonna say this again.
 I did not have sexual relations with that woman. … I never told anybody to lie, not a single time, never.
 These allegations are false.”